-- Method of Obtaining: I received my copy from the publisher.
+- Method of Obtaining: I received a copy from the publisher.

-Don’t just take my word for it!
-Check out what these bloggers say!
+Check out what these bloggers had to say!